 Once a candidate has been notified of an offer for admission into nursing courses of the BSN Entry-Level track, a nonrefundable acceptance fee (includes background check and drug screen) must be submitted.
-When received, the student may register for classes according to the Academic Calendar.
+Additional steps will be provided upon completion of acceptance.
+Once these steps have been completed, the student may register for classes according to the Academic Calendar.
 Students will be required to attend the nursing program orientation before the first nursing class.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.
-An offer may be rescinded if in progress classes are not completed with a "C" or better and/or the GPA falls below a 3.0 on required courses completed for the nursing program.
+An offer may be rescinded if in progress classes are not completed with a "C" or better, the core science GPA falls below 2.5, and/or the cumulative GPA falls below a 3.0 on required courses completed for the nursing program.